travisstebbins/rdbms/README.md

 `git checkout Deliverable-2`

 ## Running Unit Test
+To run the parser unit tests run the following commands:
+`make parserTest`
+`./parserTests`

-To run the unit tests run the following commands:
+To run the engine unit tests run the following commands:
-`make`
-`./testerfile`
+`make engineTest`
+`./engineTests`

 ##View Test Output:
 To view a test output of the data base run the following commands: